5 Successful Rebranding Examples to Get Inspired By

 Recognizing the European demand for fur, Prince Rupert sent two ships to explore the area and then gave the go-ahead.
 In 1670, the Hudson’s Bay Company was created.

-Centuries later, the Hudson’s Bay Company recognized the desire for a diverse range of merchandise.
+Centuries later, the Hudson’s Bay Company observed the desire for a diverse range of merchandise.
 The first 6 department stores were opened in 1913 across Canada and the store became a one-stop shop for many Canadian families.
 In 1965, The Hudson’s Bay Company rebranded to what many Canadians called it anyway – The Bay.